LakeFS vs Sifflet

 - Does it have a free plan?

-- Yes, Sifflet has a free plan available.
+- Yes, Sifflet provides a free plan suitable for individuals and small teams.

 - What integrations does it support?